 - Molina Healthcare of Florida

-Insurance Companies – whether on or off the exchange – are subject to changes in 2018.
+Insurance companies – whether on or off the exchange – are subject to changes in the coming year.

 Up to now, several have filed paperwork to sell plans in Florida on the marketplace.
 This includes returning insurers Florida Blue, which has been there since the beginning.

-Not all insurance companies have revealed their 2018 rates, but so far the increase in rates for ACA-approved plans is expected to exceed 20-30%.
+Not all insurance companies have revealed their new rates, but so far the increase in rates for ACA-approved plans is expected to exceed 20-30%.

 For example, Florida Blue CEO Patrick Geraghty recently suggested his company’s double-digit rate increase is due to several factors including an inflow of older and sicker enrollees and a deficiency of youthful, healthy enrollees.